 Spirit of Independence

-As part of PORCH Fest at PORCH: An Architecture of Generosity, the official U.S. Pavilion exhibition for the 19th International Architecture Exhibition of La Biennale di Venezia, Sheryl Oring presented a pair of participatory art projects that invite the public to reflect on the values, rights, and responsibilities that shape civic life.
+As part of PORCH: An Architecture of Generosity, the official U.S. Pavilion exhibition for the 19th International Architecture Exhibition of the Venice Biennale, Sheryl Oring presented a pair of participatory art projects that invite the public to reflect on the values, rights, and responsibilities that shape civic life.
 Timed to coincide with U.S. national holidays - Independence Day and Labor Day - these works create space for dialogue about freedom and work.
+Oring was invited to perform at PORCH Fest by co-comissioners Peter B. MacKeith and Susan Chin and curator Cynthia Post Hunt of The Momentary and Crystal Bridges Museum of American Art.